 A complete guide to OCR Twenty First Century GCSE Physics

 OCR Twenty First Century GCSE Physics B (specification J259) is one of two physics GCSEs offered by OCR, alongside the Gateway A specification.
-Twenty First Century is the context-led course, taught through six themed modules plus a seventh "Ideas in Context" module that ties everything to real-world physics.
+Twenty First Century is the context-led course, structured as six themed content chapters (P1 to P6), plus an "Ideas about Science" strand (P7) and a Practical skills chapter (P8).
 It is assessed across two written papers at the end of Year 11.

 This guide covers everything you need to know to walk into the exam confident: How the papers are structured, which modules appear on each, the practical work that is assessed, and the revision techniques that work best for a context-led specification.